vindaloo-thesis/docs/readinglist.md

 # Reading list
 This is a list of recommended reading for understanding the domain our language will be used in.
+They are meant to be read in order.

-A substantial portion of the links are to the same page, the Ethereum white paper.
+Most of the links are to the same page, the Ethereum white paper.
 Since it lacks numbered sections, we chose to link directly to the relevant parts.
-In other words, in these cases it is only necessary to read from the linked position to the next heading; the next section is relevant iff it is linked to from here.
-This includes sub-sections.
+In other words, in these cases it is only necessary to read from the linked position to the next heading; the next section is relevant iff it is linked to from here, including sub-sections.

 ## Blockchain basics
 These articles explain what blockchains are through a real-world example: Bitcoin, which was in fact the first example of a blockchain.